Skip to Content

 Once alone, he may display disruptive behavior, such as chewing on your wooden furniture.
 These are all signs that your dog is suffering from stress.

-Your German Shepherd’s clinginess only becomes a serious problem when it progresses to separation anxiety.
-Don’t worry, though, as here’s how to stop separation anxiety in German Shepherds, where you can find many helpful tips to learn step-by-step.
+Don’t worry, though, as here’s an article on how to stop separation anxiety where you can find many helpful step-by-step tips to learn.

-GSD Puppy in a Crate.
-German Shepherd Separation Anxiety.
+GSD Puppy in a Crate

 You might find your German Shepherd’s clinginess to be a bit annoying.
 But how would you feel if we told you that your German Shepherd won’t leave you alone purely because he loves you and craves your attention?
-After all, a German Shepherd can’t have two masters, and he has chosen you!

 Well, why wouldn’t he?
 You’re the one that feeds him, pets him, cuddles him, takes him for long walks, gets him his favorite toys, and spends hours a week playing with him!